-The figure 5 shows the different simulations of the different approximations.
+Figure 4 shows the different simulations of the different approximations.
 It took 10 hours on an Intel i5-6500U CPU to compute.
 The approximations tend to get more solutions than the conjecture, but remaining in the expected error.

 Conclusion.
-Overall our simulations confirm that the tighter version of the mirror theory holds for small bit sizes $(n \leq 5 \text{ for the exact approach}, n \leq 8 \text{ for the better approximation}, and <math>n \leq 11$ for the first approximation).
+Overall our simulations confirm that the Tight Mirror Theory Conjecture holds for small bit sizes ($n \leq 5$ for the exact approach, $n \leq 8$ for the better approximation, and $n \leq 11$ for the first approximation).
 While it becomes infeasible to run the simulations for usable values of n, since we did not use any special properties of small n-values, our results seem to suggest that it should also hold for larger values of n, making our conjecture a reasonable one.

-6 An $O(2^n)$ -distinguisher on our scheme
+7 An $O(2^n)$ -distinguisher on our scheme